 1. change global settings

-On Osmose, press the Mode button to enter the Mode Selection screen, then press the Value Encoder 4 to open the global settings of Osmose.
+On Osmose, press the Mode button to enter the Mode Selection screen, then press the Value Encoder 4 below the cog wheel to open the global settings of Osmose.

 Go to the midi i/o tab, then turn the first Value encoder to select the “usb haken mode” line and click to edit.
 Turn the knob to change the setting to “2/3 note & matrix” and validate by pressing the right-most encoder.